davidangelov/hpce-2015-cw2/readme.md

-1. Modify the source file `passthrough.c`, i.e. make sure the file's modification date is updated to now (which will be more recent than the .
-You could do that by simply odifying and saving the C file, or by using the `touch` command.
+1. Modify the source file `passthrough.c`, i.e. make sure the file's modification date is updated to now (which will be more recent than the executable).
+You could do that by simply modifying and saving the C file, or by using the `touch` command.

 2. Pass the `-B` flag to make, in order to force it to ignore timestamps and build everything.
 So you could